Why we keep social care records

 Requesting to see your records

 Under the General Data Protection Regulation (GDPR), you have the right to access the information that we hold about you.
-However, there are certain situations where some information may have to be withheld, for example if:
+However, there are certain situations where some information may need to be withheld, for example if it:

-- It is needed for the prevention or detection of a crime.
+- is required for the prevention or detection of crime

-If we are unable to give you access to some information we will tell you why.
+If we are unable to provide you with access to some information, we will explain the reasons why.

-We will give you your personal records within one month, once we have received proof of identification and any supporting information which we may need.
-This timescale can be extended by a further two months in some circumstances - if this is the case we will let you know.
+We will provide your personal records within one month of receiving proof of identification and any supporting information we may require.
+This timeframe can be extended by up to a further two months in certain circumstances.
+If this happens, we will let you know.

-We will usually post copies of your records to you by recorded delivery, but it may be possible to email them or make other alternative arrangements if you prefer.
+We will usually send copies of your records by recorded delivery.
+However, it may be possible to email them or arrange an alternative method if you prefer.